Maintenance Management Skills

 d) Outline ways to make the change from technician to supervisor

 - Outline an effective program to manage your assets

 a) Best practices for applying preventive maintenance, predictive and condition-based technologies

 b) Guidelines for assessing your existing PM system and making improvements

 This course is designed for maintenance managers and supervisors.
 Ideal candidates either supervise maintenance workers or manage maintenance through supervisors.
 This course is also recommended for people looking to improve their skills, or those being considered for advancement.
 Supervision from other related areas such as Operations, Warehouse and Housekeeping are also invited.

 Each course includes a comprehensive active learning manual, morning and afternoon refreshments, lunch, and the use of a fully equipped e-business center.
-Classes are held on Tuesday through Thursday.
+Class hours are 8:30am to 4:30pm Tuesday through Thursday.
 Virtual course hours that run from 11am-5pm EST. All students completing a class at the Life Cycle Institute will receive a certificate of completion awarding 2.1 CEU’s.

 For More Information on Maintenance Management Skills Training